melaniebrgr/learning-computer-science/05-system-design/06-performance.md

 ### Size analysis

 The amount of javascript code that is downloaded and executed by the browser can greatly impact the TTFB, and TTI.
 The compressed file is what is downloaded over the wire and impacts TTFB.
 The minified size is what the browser must parse and impacts TTI.
-As a rule of thumb, over 200–300 kB minified + gzip for initial-load JS starts to be too large.
+As a rule of thumb, over 500 kB minified starts to be too large.
 Consequently, both values are useful to consider.
 The following two bundles are being included on the FE, `rehype-katex` and `remark-math`:

 - [rehype-katex](https://bundlephobia.com/package/rehype-katex@7.0.1)
   - 465.5 kB minified, 133.9 kB minified + gzip